AlanGarciaAtos/learning-plan-react/1_react-basics-components/README.md

 ### Questions

-1. <React.StrictMode>, poeple something doesn't use this only <App/>
+1. <React.StrictMode>, people something doesn't use this only <App/>
 2. Difference if a file is jsx and js
 3. Miss the autocomplete snippet for importing files